A Chronicle of the

 George E. McNamara

 George McNamara was born in Philadelphia in 1948.
 He learned to play golf as a caddy at the Plymouth Country Club under the tutelage of the golf professional, Pete DeAngelis.
 When McNamara turned pro DeAngelis recommended him to Terry McCoy, the professional at the Chester Valley Golf Club.
 Thus he began his career in golf there as the assistant pro in 1966.
 After that he was employed as an assistant at Cedarbrook Hill Country Club, Whitemarsh Valley Country Club, Cedarbrook Country Club and Aronimink Golf Club.
 In 1974 he moved into the head pro position at the Downingtown Inn & Golf Club.
 While at Downingtown he hosted the first four Philadelphia PGA Junior Golf Academys.
 After twelve years at Downingtown he moved across the Delaware state line to be the professional at the Brandywine Country Club where he stayed over twenty-five years.
+In 2015 he left Brandywine to be part owner and managing partner of The Golf Zone driving range and golf learning center.
+With hard work and a keen interest in cutting edge technology he made the facility a huge success.
 McNamara’s first involvement in Section affairs came when he was asked to be on the membership committee.
 He was one of the first golf professionals to make computers an integral part of his golf shop.
 In 1988 the Section formed a computer committee with McNamara as the chairman.
 The committee advised the Section officers and members on computer hardware and software.
 He served as the Section treasurer for two years in the 1980s and then came back in the 1990s to serve as an officer again.
 First he was the vice president of section affairs for two years and then secretary for two years.
 The next year, 1997, the Section changed the terminology of the Section’s officers and McNamara became the first to be elected to the office of vice president.
 He then served two years as the Section’s 32nd president.
 Over a period of 25 years he served the Section as a member of almost every committee.
 He represented the Section as a delegate to the national meeting three times.
 In 1985 McNamara built a driving range and miniature golf course, which he operated for 14 years along with being a head professional at a private golf course at the same time.
 He hosted numerous Section meetings and tournaments, as he was always willing and ready to support the Section’s activities.
 Along with assisting the Section he was active in raising funds for various charities through golf.
 He was the Section’s “Merchandiser of the Year” three times.
 In 1988 McNamara became just the second Section member to become a “Master Professional”.
 The subject of his thesis was “How to Build, Own and Operate a Golf Practice Range and Miniature Golf Course”.
 The next year McNamara was honored as the Philadelphia Section PGA “Professional of the Year.
 In 2012 he was inducted into the Philadelphia Section PGA Hall of Fame.